getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 #### Automatic Instrumentation

-It’s possible to add tracing to all popular frameworks; however, we provide pre-written handlers only for Express.js.
+It’s possible to add tracing to all popular frameworks; however, we provide pre-written handlers only for Express.

 ```javascript
 const Sentry = require("@sentry/node");